Universal-Team/db/docs/_3ds/srau.md

   <ul dir="auto">

-  <li>Closes <a class="issue-link js-issue-link" data-error-text="Failed to load title"
+  <li>Closes <a aria-label="Issue #1" class="issue-link js-issue-link" data-error-text="Failed
-  data-id="312630837" data-permission-text="Title is private" data-url="https://github.com/noirscape/SRAU/issues/1"
+  to load title" data-id="312630837" data-permission-text="Title is private" data-url="https://github.com/noirscape/SRAU/issues/1"
   data-hovercard-type="issue" data-hovercard-url="/noirscape/SRAU/issues/1/hovercard"
   href="https://github.com/noirscape/SRAU/issues/1">#1</a> (no gamecard support).
   Thanks to astronautlevel for the bug report and Sonlen for testing my fixes.
 If a gamecard is found, it is chosen over any local installation.</li>

-  <li>Closes <a class="issue-link js-issue-link" data-error-text="Failed to load title"
+  <li>Closes <a aria-label="Issue #2" class="issue-link js-issue-link" data-error-text="Failed
-  data-id="312631121" data-permission-text="Title is private" data-url="https://github.com/noirscape/SRAU/issues/2"
+  to load title" data-id="312631121" data-permission-text="Title is private" data-url="https://github.com/noirscape/SRAU/issues/2"
   data-hovercard-type="issue" data-hovercard-url="/noirscape/SRAU/issues/2/hovercard"
   href="https://github.com/noirscape/SRAU/issues/2">#2</a> (no support for mismatched regions).
 Thanks to astronautlevel for this bug report.
 You are now prompted if the program detects multiple regions.
 If there is only one region, it is autodetected and you are not prompted.</li>

-  <li>Closes <a class="issue-link js-issue-link" data-error-text="Failed to load title"
+  <li>Closes <a aria-label="Issue #4" class="issue-link js-issue-link" data-error-text="Failed
-  data-id="313041232" data-permission-text="Title is private" data-url="https://github.com/noirscape/SRAU/issues/4"
+  to load title" data-id="313041232" data-permission-text="Title is private" data-url="https://github.com/noirscape/SRAU/issues/4"
   data-hovercard-type="issue" data-hovercard-url="/noirscape/SRAU/issues/4/hovercard"
   href="https://github.com/noirscape/SRAU/issues/4">#4</a> (no support for missing save files).
 The program only allows you to choose existing save files.
 If there